aajonusnet/aajonusnet/md/QNA/Q&A Of September 14, 2003.md

 Q: [unintelligible]

 A: About three months.
 Well, I can see it within a month, but most people can't see it within three months, until three months have passed.
 So I, unless somebody is definitely ill, I say come back in a year.
 Anyway, you get to see a big change then.
 Everybody's very happy about those changes.
-It's something they can see dramatically.= If you come back in three months, you'll see the subtle changes.
+It's something they can see dramatically.
+If you come back in three months, you'll see the subtle changes.
 And that can make you happy, but it's better to just come back in a year unless you have cancer or something like that.
 I like to keep it up with them about every three months.
 Otherwise, a year is fine.
 If somebody has MS or something like that, I like to see them every three to six months.

 Q: My husband has big blotches on his back about this big.